CSCS-USI Summer School 2021

 The following topics will be covered:

-Lectures will be held by ETH Zurich / CSCS, USI, and a partner organization from the industry.
+Lectures will be held by ETH Zurich / CSCS, USI, UNIL and NVIDIA.

 The target audience is intermediate graduate students, which includes 3rd year Bachelor's students, Master’s students, Ph.D students, and early stage Postdocs.

 - Good knowledge of C/C++ and basic knowledge of Python